annotation/text-fabric/tf/docs/about/clientmanual.md

 The first layered search interface created this way is one for the [NENA](https://github.com/CambridgeSemiticsLab/nena_tf) corpus.

-We intend to make more interfaces for other Text-Fabric corpora, reducing and streamlining the preparation effort in the process.
+We intend to make more interfaces for other TF corpora, reducing and streamlining the preparation effort in the process.

 # Credits